-HOBO helps sponsor a Water Festival for hundreds of local fourth grade children.
-The Alabama Clean Water Partnership organizes and conducts the free all-day workshop for students and teachers that focuses on the importance of groundwater and other fresh water resources and our need to protect our water.
+For several years, HOBO helped sponsor a Water Festival for hundreds of local fourth grade children.
+The Alabama Clean Water Partnership organized and conducted the free all-day workshop for students and teachers that focused on the importance of groundwater and other fresh water resources and our need to protect our water.

 BACKGROUND.
 In 1997, the Alabama Department of Environmental Management (ADEM) granted the University of Alabama in Huntsville (UAH) with seed money to organize Alabama’s First Groundwater Festival.
 ADEM’s goal in the project was to educate children and communities as to where their drinking water comes from, how to protect it and keep it clean for future generations.
 Many counties in the state now participate.
 Chilton County was added to the list of counties in 2013.
 When the Chilton County Water Festival was being organized, the Lake Mitchell HOBO Board of Directors saw an opportunity to work with the youth in the county and to contribute to their education regarding the vital importance of water in our daily lives.
 Our HOBO organization became the first major sponsor for this annual event.